Spirit Walker (novel)

-Spirit Walker is the second book in the series Chronicles of Ancient Darkness by Michelle Paver.
+Spirit Walker is the second book in the series Chronicles of Ancient Darkness written by Michelle Paver and illustrated by Geoff Taylor.
 The plot follows Torak and his friends travelling to the mysterious Seal Islands to find a cure for a terrible sickness circulating throughout the forest in which they live.

 The book was first published in 2005 by Orion Children's Books.
 It received positive reviews from critics.

+Spirit Walker is preceded by Wolf Brother (2004), and followed by Soul Eater (2006), Outcast (2007), Oath Breaker (2008), Ghost Hunter (2009), Viper's Daughter (2020), Skin Taker (2021), and Wolfbane (2022).

 Plot summary

 Six months after the events of Wolf Brother, Torak is now living with the Raven Clan.
 One of the clan members, Oslak, becomes sick and attempts to kill himself and his young nephew, but is stopped by Fin-Kedinn.
 Torak suspects that the sickness has been created by the Soul-Eaters.
 Torak realises that a small creature has been stalking him and trying to kill him, and when Oslak escapes and kills himself, Torak discovers that the creature was responsible.
 With the sickness spreading through the Forest, Torak sneaks out of the camp and sets out to seek a cure.
 Meanwhile Wolf, Torak's companion who now lives in a pack, grows restless and uneasy, and ventures off to find Torak.

 Renn has also encountered the creature at the Raven Camp.
 The clan's mage, Sauenn, explains that it is a tokoroth: a young child transformed into a demon possessed zombie.
 Renn sneaks out of the camp to find Torak, and she eventually runs into Wolf.
 Torak encounters and fights three boys from the Seal Clan: Bale, Detlan and Asrif, but is eventually overpowered.
 They take him to judgement on their islands, as he has inadvertently broken a law about Forest Clans entering the Sea.
 Renn and Wolf meet some members of the Sea Eagle Clan, who take them both to the Seal Islands, and learn that a taboo act has been committed: an orca has been killed.